secretstartups/handbook/tools-and-tips/other-apps/index.html.md

 ### Webex

-If people want to use Webex instead of Zoom consider installing their [native app](https://www.webex.com/downloads.html).
+GitLab uses [Zoom](https://zoom.us/) for internal and external video communications.
+Some of our customers and partners have different preferred tools and to facilitate the communication with those parties, GitLab supports WebEx.
+If you need to use Webex instead of Zoom consider installing their [native app](https://www.webex.com/downloads.html).

 Before attending a Webex meeting you can test to ensure your Webex is setup correctly by joining a [test meeting](https://www.webex.com/test-meeting.html).
 With the in-browser plugin the screen sharing sometimes doesn't work.

 ### Whereby